 Apple Podcasts has always been my go-to podcasts app on the iPhone.
 Although it doesn’t do anything fancy compared to the likes of Pocket Casts, I’ve always found it more than adequate for my on and off relationship with podcasts.

 But that changed when Google released its own podcasts app — dubbed Google Podcasts — for the iPhone.
 If there’s one thing I know, it’s the fact that Google creates some of the best (free) third-party alternatives for iOS.

 Despite wanting to stick with Apple Podcasts, I just knew I had to try Google Podcasts at the very least.
 And let me say this upfront — it really impressed me.
-But was it good enough to make me ditch Apple’s Podcasts app for good?
+While it takes the crown for the best free podcast app for Android, was it good enough to make me ditch Apple’s Podcasts app?
 Let’s find out.

 Note: The name of the podcast app next to the feature indicates a preference or a winner.

 Just like any other Google app, Google Podcasts is built based on the Material Design visual language.
 Aside from making it awesome to look at, Material Design also helps the app pack in a lot of elements without cluttering up the user interface.
 The buttons and menus also feel snappy and responsive.

 Furthermore, Google Podcasts’ three tabs to the bottom of the screen — Home, Explore, and Activity — make navigating the app a breeze.

 The Home tab lists all subscribed channels and new episodes, Explore provides quick access to new shows and search controls, and the Activity tab and its related sub-tabs make managing subscribed channels, the queue, downloaded episodes, etc., quick and painless.